 A typical MBA in India can cost anywhere from Rs 10 lakh to Rs 30 lakh.
 Let’s proceed with Rs 15 lakh as a guesstimate for this example.

-If you take the education loan route, then here is the maths for it:
+If you take the education loan route, then here are the maths for it:

 - Loan amount – Rs 15 lakh